SaaSDossier

 Every dossier records what a vendor publishes — nothing inferred, nothing judged.
 Here is exactly how each one is prepared.

-Every dossier follows the same framework of 55 control fields across 10 domains, so any two dossiers are directly comparable.
+Every dossier follows the same framework of 55 review fields across 10 domains, so any two dossiers are directly comparable.
 Identity and legal entity are treated as their own domain; the remaining nine cover attestations, privacy, encryption, infrastructure, access, incident practice, subprocessors, AI governance, and secure development.

 • Identity & legal entity